 By submitting, you confirm that you are going to attend the conference and present your talk live.
 As the GIC is NOT reimbursing speakers for travel or accommodation you also confirm that you are able to cover these costs on your own or receive funding for that purpose elsewhere.
 By submitting you also confirm that you are knowledgeable on your presentation topic, have all the rights to the presented content and that you are going to spend an appropriate amount of time preparing the presentation and the talk.
 We strongly recommend spending at least one workday to prepare the presentation and at least one trial of the entire talk before the conference.
 Please note, that on the GIC the speakers are given scores by the audience using a mobile app.

 As a speaker, you will be granted a Business Pass for the GIC.
 It covers full conference access including all talks, all expo zones, access to Pitch and Match business meetings, to business lounge with drinks, snacks, and lunches as well as invitations to evening parties, again with free drinks and food.

 Please fill the form below carefully and complete all required fields to help our Boards in assessing your talk.
 Information in fields marked with [public] will be used publicly to promote your talk, your person, and your company.
 The text might be subject to editorial work.
 The remaining fields are for internal use only.

-If you submitted a talk to GIC2015 or 2016 you are invited to log in using your original details.
+If you submitted a talk to GIC2015, 2016 or 2017 you are invited to log in using your original details.
 You can use forgotten password reminder option, if necessary.

 If you have any questions regarding the process, please do not hesitate to contact firstname.lastname@example.org.
 Note that this form is used form submitting talk proposals — if you’d like to organise a workshop during GIC, please contact email@example.com directly.